Project-Based-Learning-IT/pairup/README.md

 If yarn is not found <code>npm install -g yarn</code>
 </li>
 <li>
-[Optional]
-Open a terminal from the current directory i.e. <code>CollegSpace/frontend</code> and run the following command to start the metro bundler
+[For Wireless Connection to JS server using android device] Open a terminal from the current directory i.e. <code>CollegeSpace/frontend</code> and run the following command to start the metro bundler
 <p><code>npx react-native start</code></p>
 </li>
 <li>